ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 The graph-based system representation uses new terminology to abstract from concrete objects:

-* **Model** builds representation for a single item type (e.g. interface, route, bridge domain, etc.), using a Protobuf Message to structure and serialize configuration data, further coupled with meta-specification used to categorize the item type and to build/parse keys for/of item instances (for example, Bridge Domain model can be found [here][bd-model-example]).
+* <a name="model"></a>**Model** builds representation for a single item type (e.g. interface, route, bridge domain, etc.), using a Protobuf Message to structure and serialize configuration data, further coupled with meta-specification used to categorize the item type and to build/parse keys for/of item instances (for example, Bridge Domain model can be found [here][bd-model-example]).

   **TODO: add link to the model documentation once it exists**